Ineltec-Tecnologias-Ltda/TestFingerM583F/README.md

 ## Hardware Connections

-On file platformio.ini is defined on what pins module M583F is connected to ESP32 module, change according to your hardware circuit design:
+On file platformio.ini is defined on what pins module M583F is connected to ESP32 module, change it according to your hardware circuit design:

 build_flags =
     -D ENABLE_DEBUG_FINGER=1